Matinas BioPharma Holdings Inc. (MTNB) Reveals an Earnings Mystery

 MTNB’s Market Performance

-MTNB stocks went up by 9.90% for the week, with a monthly jump of 9.90% and a quarterly performance of 40.36%, while its annual performance rate touched -1.77%.
-The volatility ratio for the week stands at 11.87% while the volatility levels for the past 30 days are set at 8.43% for Matinas BioPharma Holdings Inc..
-The simple moving average for the period of the last 20 days is 6.10% for MTNB stocks with a simple moving average of 16.40% for the last 200 days.
+MTNB stocks went down by -9.91% for the week, with a monthly drop of -14.53% and a quarterly performance of -13.79%, while its annual performance rate touched -3.85%.
+The volatility ratio for the week stands at 10.15% while the volatility levels for the past 30 days are set at 8.74% for Matinas BioPharma Holdings Inc..
+The simple moving average for the period of the last 20 days is -3.32% for MTNB stocks with a simple moving average of 5.64% for the last 200 days.

 Analysts’ Opinion of MTNB